HOW RICE IS GROWN AND HARVESTED IN INDIA

 Conclusion

 There can be many arguments about brown rice and white rice and which one is healthier than the other.
 Some may question the healthiness of the rice itself.
-Both brown rice and white rice have carbohydrates and consuming more carbohydrates may not be good for human health.
+Both brown and white rice have carbohydrates.
+And consuming more carbohydrates may not be good for human health.

-A food diet plan should be a balance of all the nutrients required for the human body and the best person to advise your individual nutritional requirements is your family doctor.
-Please consult your family doctor before adding brown rice or white rice to your regular diet.
+A good diet plan should balance all the nutrients required for the human body.
+And the best person to advise your individual nutritional requirements is your family doctor.
+Please consult your family doctor before adding brown or white rice to your regular diet.

-Disclaimer: The author makes no claims regarding the accuracy or completeness of the content of this article.
-The contents of this article are strictly for information only and are not to be construed as medical advice.
+The contents of this article are strictly for information and educational purposes only.
+They are not to be construed as medical advice.
 Please consult your family doctor before adding any form of rice to your diet.

 References